“Do you believe in God?”

 This may be all the god-related discussion you want to endure.
-The blog will move on to other topics while the paid course adds an enrichment discussion of the human collective subconscious and the overlapping of developmental states.
+For the courageous, here is enrichment discussion of the human collective subconscious and the overlapping of developmental states.

 Consider the human collective subconscious: People inherently hold before themselves (worship) an expectation of what they hope to become.
 This practice is deeper and more fundamental than mere goal setting.
 It is an innate human function that explains the man-made god, an understanding of divinity limited by how far we project our own futures.
 The mirror image or inverse statement is that God made man.
 Ernstraudian philosophy acknowledges and addresses both viewpoints.